Publisher – Mallory Tater

 Editor – Adèle Barclay

-Adèle Barclay’s writing has appeared in The Fiddlehead, The Puritan, PRISM, The Literary Review of Canada, and elsewhere.
+ADÈLE BARCLAY’S writing has appeared in The Fiddlehead, The Puritan, PRISM, Heavy Feather Review, The Pinch, and elsewhere.
 She is the recipient of the 2016 Lit POP Award for Poetry and the 2016 Walrus Readers’ Choice Award for Poetry and has been nominated for a Pushcart Prize.
-Her debut poetry collection, If I Were in a Cage I’d Reach Out for You, (Nightwood, 2016) was nominated for the 2015 Robert Kroetsch Award for Innovative Poetry and won the 2017 Dorothy Livesay Poetry Award.
+Her debut poetry collection, If I Were in a Cage I’d Reach Out for You, (Nightwood, 2016) won the 2017 Dorothy Livesay Poetry Award.

 Editor – Dominique Bernier-Cormier

-His full-length poetry collection entitled Correspondent is forthcoming with Ice House (Goose Lane Editions) in 2018.
+His full-length poetry collection entitled Correspondent was released with Ice House (Goose Lane Editions) in Autumn 2018.

 Editor – Selina Boan